cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 Negative implementations, also known as negative traits or negative bounds, are a mechanism that allows you to express that a type does not implement a certain trait when defining the implementation of a trait over a generic type.
 Negative impls enable you to write implementations that are applicable only when another implementation does not exist in the current scope.

-For example, let's say we have a trait `Producer` and a trait `Consumer`, and we want to define a generic behavior where all types implement the `Consumer` by default.
+For example, let's say we have a trait `Producer` and a trait `Consumer`, and we want to define a generic behavior where all types implement the `Consumer` trait by default.
 However, we want to ensure that no type can be both a `Consumer` and a `Producer`.
 We can use negative impls to express this restriction.

 In Listing {{#ref negative-impls}}, we define a `ProducerType` that implements the `Producer` trait, and two other types, `AnotherType` and `AThirdType`, which do not implement the `Producer` trait.
 We then use negative impls to create a default implementation of the `Consumer` trait for all types that do not implement the `Producer` trait.